 Both English language arts (ELA) and mathematics have a fully developed learning map model used for assessments.
 Each map contains thousands of skills that are called nodes.
-Each map has small sections with one or more related nodes that represent critical concepts or skills needed to learn the Essential Element for the subject.
+Each map has small sections with one or more related nodes that represent critical concepts or skills needed to learn the Essential Elements for the subject.
 These small sections are at different levels of complexity called linkage levels.
-The DLM alternate assessment provides testlets for ELA and mathematics at fives linkage levels.
-The Target linkage level is based on nodes that align to the knowledge and skills described by the Essential Element, indicating a student's performance in relationship to the grade-level target.
+The DLM alternate assessment provides testlets for ELA and mathematics at five linkage levels.

+The Target linkage level is based on nodes that align to the knowledge and skills described in the Essential Element, which indicate a student's performance in relationship to the grade-level target.
 Then, multiple pathways on the map are carefully inspected to identify nodes that link to the Target linkage level, both preceding and extending beyond it.

-The least complex linkage level is called Initial Precursor.
-Testlets developed at the Initial Precursor linkage level often reflect foundational nodes in the DLM learning map model, which are skills and understandings necessary for learning subsequent academic content (e.g., "focus attention").
-Testlets at this level are typically intended for students who do not yet have symbolic communication.
-Initial Precursor testlets are administered by the test administrator, who follows the instructions within the testlet, observes the student's behavior, and then records the student's responses in the testlet in Student Portal.
+The Initial Precursor is the least complex linkage level.
+Testlets developed at that linkage level often reflect foundational nodes, which are skills and understandings necessary for learning subsequent academic content (e.g., "focus attention").
+Testlets at the Initial Precursor linkage level are typically intended for students who do not yet have symbolic communication.
+These testlets are administered by the test administrator, who follows the instructions within the testlet, observes the student's behavior, and then records the student's responses in the testlet in Student Portal.

-Two additional linkage levels are between the Initial Precursor and the Target linkage levels: Distal Precursor and Proximal Precursor.
-These linkage levels reflect nodes along the multiple pathways in the DLM learning map model that identify significant milestones en route to the Target linkage level, as demonstrated in Figure 1.
+Two additional linkage levels, the Distal Precursor and the Proximal Precursor, reflect nodes along the multiple pathways in the learning map model between the Initial Precursor and the Target linkage levels.
+Finally, testlets at the Successor linkage level give students the opportunity to take the next step beyond the expectations described by the Essential Element.

+These five linkage levels identify significant milestones, as demonstrated in Figure 1.

 Figure 1.
-Linkage levels determine testlet development contents.
+Linkage levels determine testlet development content.